-A live-in aide may only reside in the unit with the approval of the Authority.
+A Live in Aide may only reside in the unit with the approval of the Authority.
 Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or caseworker.
 The verification provider must certify that a live-in aide is essential for daily care of the family member who is elderly, near-elderly or disabled.
-For continued approval, the family must submit a new, written request-subject to BHA verification-at each annual reexamination.